mesg-foundation/mesg-js/README.md

   // An error has occurred
 })

-// When result valid of task occurs, then execute taskX MESG.whenResult({
+// When a valid result of a task occurs, then execute taskX MESG.whenResult({
   serviceID: __RESULT_SERVICE_ID__,
   task: 'start',